-- 1. The R&D work funded under ITSP projects should primarily be conducted within the territory of Hong Kong.
+- 1. The majority of the R&D work funded under ITSP projects should be conducted within the territory of Hong Kong.
 However, given the close ties between Hong Kong and the Mainland, up to 50% of the R&D work of an ITF project can be conducted (and relevant expenditure incurred) in the Mainland. - 2.
-Where certain R&D tasks need to be conducted outside Hong Kong (other than the Mainland), prior approval from ITC must be sought with justifications (e.g. countries/provinces/cities/overseas research institutes which have entered into technology collaboration agreements/ Memorandum of Understanding with the Government or local universities/R&D Centres). - (B) Project Milestones - 1.
-The project will be monitored against the agreed project milestones.
-The lead applicant is required to submit progress reports/final report until project completion.
-It is noted that for the first report, there may not be significant progress in terms of R&D deliverables but it is anticipated that all preparatory work (e.g. recruitment of staff, procurement of equipment, etc.) will have been completed by then. - 2.
-For Category C projects, the applicant should also set out the relevant milestones of the projects to be carried out by the Mainland partner, where appropriate.
+Where certain R&D tasks need to be conducted outside Hong Kong (other than the Mainland), prior approval from ITC must be sought with justifications (e.g. countries/provinces/cities/overseas research institutes which have entered into technology collaboration agreements/ Memorandum of Understanding with the Government or local universities/R&D Centres).

+(B) Project Milestones

+1. The project will be monitored against the agreed project milestones.
+The lead applicant is required to submit progress report(s)/final report until project completion.
+(In the case of Tier 3 projects, the lead applicant is required to submit an annual progress report and a final report.)
+We note that for the first report, there may not be significant progress in terms of R&D deliverables but we anticipate that all preparatory work (e.g. recruitment of staff, procurement of equipment, etc.) will be completed by then.

-Part C Justifications
+Part C Assessments

 - 1. The assessment framework comprises 7 components.
-Their weightings are as follows: - (a) Innovation and Technology Component (20%); - (b) Technical Capability (20%); - (c) Financial Considerations (16%); - (d) Existence of a Holistic Plan to Realisation/Commercialisation (16%); - (e) Relevance with Government Policies or in Overall Interest of Hong Kong (12%); - (f) IP Rights and Benefit Sharing (8%); and - (g) Management Capability (8%). - 2.
-In general, the framework aims to achieve the following - - (a) encouraging and selecting projects with greater prospect of realisation/commercialisation; - (b) facilitating the trial of R&D outcomes (especially in the public sector), so that researchers and industry can gain actual experience to fine-tune the outcomes, build up 'reference' for subsequent marketing, and bring about wider economic and social benefits to the community; - (c) motivating the private sector to invest more in R&D activities in Hong Kong; and - (d) enhancing co-operation among Government, industry, academia and research institutes (官產學研). - 3.
-To provide stronger support to downstream R&D and commercialisation activities, the scope of funding of ITF is extended to cover more downstream activities, including development engineering/system integration, large scale process optimisation, compliance testing and clinical trials, licensing of third-party IP and industrial design, etc. The existing ITF assessment framework will continue to be applicable to projects with a substantive amount of downstream activities, but in assessing such projects, the following considerations will also be taken into account -
+Their weightings are as follows - - (a) Innovation and Technology Component (20%); - (b) Technical Capability (20%); - (c) Financial Considerations (16%); - (d) Existence of a Holistic Plan to Realisation/Commercialisation (16%); - (e) Relevance with Government Policies or in Overall Interest of the Community (12%); - (f) IP Rights and Benefit Sharing (8%); and - (g) Management Capability (8%). - 2.
+In general, the framework aims to achieve the following - - (a) encouraging and selecting projects with greater prospect of realisation/commercialisation; - (b) facilitating the trial of R&D outcomes (especially in the public sector), so that researchers and industry can gain actual experience to fine-tune the outcomes, build up 'reference' for subsequent marketing, and bring about wider economic and social benefits to the community; - (c) motivating the private sector to invest more in R&D activities in Hong Kong; and - (d) enhancing co-operation among Government, industry, academia and research institutes (官產學研).